cmenscher/darkskymail/README.md

 	The body of an event email is just the address you entered in the "location" field for the event, then a semicolon, then the start date and time of the event.
 Here's an example:

 	1600 Amphitheatre Pkwy, Mountain View, CA 94043;October 13, 2012 at 01:21AM

-4. I have hundreds/thousands of emails in my inbox and this script iterates through each one every time.
-This is useless to me.

-	I created this script to be used with a single-purpose email address to which IFTT can send these messages.
-I don't know how to optimize finding these emails in a huge inbox, and since GMail is free and easy I just went with that solution.
-But feel free to fix this!